Healthdirect Free Australian health advice you can count on.

 • Be an active participant in the therapy.
 Therapy works best as a partnership: you need to do the work.

 • Put in the time.
 If you have homework, make this part of your daily routine.
-It may be difficult in the beginning, but a new habit takes up to three months to feel routine.
+It may be difficult in the beginning, but a new habit takes time to become routine.

-See your doctor for a referral.
+To find a psychotherapist see your doctor for a referral.
 You may be eligible for a mental health treatment plan.
+This helps you claim up to 10 sessions with a mental health professional.
+You can also access some psychotherapies online.

-The Psychotherapy and Counselling Federation of Australia and Good Therapy Australia have search tools to find local psychotherapists, and the methods they specialise in.
+The Psychotherapy and Counselling Federation of Australia and Good Therapy Australia have search tools to find local psychotherapists and the types of therapy they specialise in.

 The Australian Counselling Association has a search tool to find a registered Counsellor in your area.

-The Australian Health Practitioner Regulation Agency helps you check whether psychologists and psychiatrists are registered.
+The Australian Health Practitioner Regulation Agency can verify whether psychologists and psychiatrists are registered.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.